 Imagine a sunny day of lying on your back in a tropical pool area, counting the sea eagles and a crystal clear turquoise bay and the horizon in front of you.
 Or a perfect Thai isle night in the middle of the Andaman Sea and your only companions are the lapping of waves and a starry sky above.

 The small island of Koh Racha Yai has four beaches with fine white sand, a couple of beach restaurants and massage huts, azure waters stacked with coral and fish, and a quit environment that is the antithesis of over-developed Phuket.
 It’s only a 40-minute speedboat trip from Phuket’s southern tip until you reach the romantic resort The Racha.
 This is the ultimate barefoot hideaway for weddings, honeymoons or just lovebirds.

 Set over 8 hectares (20 acres) in the embraced of Bay Ba Tok (West Bay), The Racha offers 70 stylish villas with all the facilities today’s disposable-income traveller has come to expect.
-There’s a PADI dive center, a modern gym, holistic spa, 2 gorgeous pools, star-gazing terrace, innovative cuisine, tennis, beach volleyball, Jacuzzi baths, and more to experience a dream holiday in Thailand.
+There’s a PADI dive center, a modern gym, holistic spa, 2 gorgeous pools, star-gazing terrace, tennis, beach volleyball, Jacuzzi baths, and more to experience a dream holiday in Thailand.

 Good to know: The Racha resort is a bit hard to get to.
 We’d recommend a stay on Phuket first to break up a long-haul journey.
 The speedboat ride to and from Phuket can be bumpy.
 And a very positive thing to know: This luxury island hideaway aims to be at the fore-front of ecologically & environmentally responsible architecture and development.